vartulzeroshieldai/ZeroShield/ThreatShield/README.md

 ### Security Measures & Data Protection

-Threat Shield implements enterprise-grade security measures to protect your data and ensure the highest level of application security:
+ThreatShield implements enterprise-grade security measures to protect your data and ensure the highest level of application security:

 #### File Security
 - **Antivirus scanning** is automatically performed on all file uploads to prevent malware transmission
 - All uploaded files are scanned in real-time before processing

 #### Application Security
-- **OWASP** Top 10 for API Security **compliance** - Threat Shield has been thoroughly tested against **OWASP** Top 10 for API Security vulnerabilities for application security
+- **OWASP** Top 10 for API Security **compliance** - ThreatShield has been thoroughly tested against **OWASP** Top 10 for API Security vulnerabilities for application security
 - **Two-Factor Authentication (2FA)** - Enhanced security for login and signup with 2FA verification
 - **Secure authentication** with JWT tokens and encrypted session management
 - **Input validation** and sanitization for all user inputs to prevent injection attacks